-During the dark of a cold early spring night on April 26th, 2015, an injured and terribly malnourished German Shepherd wandered into the carport of a family home in the Ferndale area of Prince George, British Columbia.
-The next morning the homeowners discovered it with bones protruding, scared of every sound & movement and obviously in extreme distress.
-They heroically tried to approach the poor thing to help, but were unsuccessful because the tragically abused dog was just too frightened and aggressive to let anyone near.
+During the dark of a cold early spring night on April 26th, 2015, an injured and terribly malnourished German Shepherd hero wandered into the carport of a family home in the Ferndale area of Prince George, British Columbia.
+The next morning the homeowners discovered it with bones protruding, scared of every sound and movement, and obviously in extreme distress.
+They tried their best to approach the poor thing to help, but were unsuccessful because tragically the abused dog was just too frightened and aggressive to let anyone near.

 Ingenuously, the quick thinking homeowners posted a picture of the poor animal on Facebook.
 Someone else saw the post and thought, ‘if anyone could help this poor creature, it would be a person that is familiar with German Shepherds’, so they tagged our next hero, Cheryl Bricker, in the post.
 Cheryl, who is an owner and breeder of German Shepherds, saw the post and immediately took action.
 She instantly knew that the poor thing was probably not really aggressive, it was just really, really scared.

 She drove to the house and did her best to get close to the anguished canine, but it was demonstrating too much fear.
 After about a half hour of unsuccessful attempts, Cheryl had a brilliant idea.
 She returned home and made the starving dog a nice warm meal, then drove back.
 Slowly approaching, murmuring soft words of love and assurance, she got down low and moved as close as she could to the disoriented dog, and waited.